Drug Paraphernalia Charges – You Could be Guilty Without Realizing It

 - For selling drug paraphernalia to a minor, a minimum of 180 days in jail and a maximum of two years in prison as well as a fine of up to $10,000.

 A charge for possession of drug paraphernalia is not the same as a conviction of possession of drug paraphernalia.
-If you are charged with this offense, an experienced lawyer can make use of the available evidence and lack thereof to demonstrate your innocence to the court.
+An experienced lawyer can use the available evidence or lack thereof to demonstrate to the court your innocence if you are charged with this offense.

 As we discussed above, many items that can be considered to be drug paraphernalia also have legal uses.
-Your legal right to own a certain item, such as a glass pipe for smoking tobacco, can be defended by showing that you use the item for legal purposes.
+You can defend their legal right to own a certain item, such as a glass pipe for smoking tobacco, by showing that you use the item for legal purposes.
 If a pill bottle leads to an accusation of storing pills like Oxycontin, your prescription for the drug can show that you are legally permitted to possess and consume that substance.

 A drug paraphernalia charge is not as simple as it might initially seem.
 There are many ways you can unknowingly incriminate yourself through what you say to law enforcement or the court.
 A lawyer has experience defending individuals facing this type of charge and can coach you through these interactions to potentially have your charge reduced or dismissed.